bellons91/personal-tech-notes/azure/Azure Container/Azure Container Apps.md

 Notice that you can also specify [[probes]] to ensure that the container is live.

-You can define **multiple containers** in a single container app to implement the [[sidecar-pattern]].
+You can define **multiple containers** in a single container app to implement the [[Sidecar pattern]].
 The containers in a container app share hard disk and network resources and experience the same application lifecycle.

 ## Container registries